klippa-app/nativescript-login/README.md

        console.log("Error while using Sign In with Apple: ", e);
     });
 } else {
-    dialogs.alert("Sign In with Apple is not available for your device");
+    Dialogs.alert("Sign In with Apple is not available for your device");
 }
 ```